gwijthoff/tacitmedia/index.md

 Julia Angwin, *Dragnet Nation: A Quest for Privacy, Security, and Freedom in a World of Relentless Surveillance* (2015)

+Siva Vaidhyanathan, *Antisocial Media: How Facebook Disconnects Us and Undermines Democracy* (2018)

+Paul Dourish, Edgar Gómez Cruz, “Datafication and data fiction: Narrating data and narrating with data” http://journals.sagepub.com/doi/full/10.1177/2053951718784083/

+# McLuhan

+Elena Lamberti on McLuhan's literary theory beginnings

 Ed Finn, *What Algorithms Want: Imagination in the Age of Computing* (2017)

 Nicole Starosielski, *The Undersea Network* (2015)

-Siva Vaidhyanathan, *Antisocial Media: How Facebook Disconnects Us and Undermines Democracy* (2018)

 Tarleton Gillespie, *Custodians of the Internet: Platforms, Content Moderation, and the Hidden Decisions That Shape Social Media* (2018)

 Patricia Ticineto Clough, *The User Unconscious: On Affect, Media, and Measure* (essays, 2018)

+Jonathan Gray, Carolin Gerlitz, Liliana Bounegru, "Data Infrastructure Literacy," *Big Data and Society* 5, no. 2 (July 2018)

+Langdon Winner, *Autonomous Technology: Technics Out-of-Control as a Theme in Political Thought* (1977)

+Andrew Pilsch, *Transhumanism: Evolutionary Futurism and the Human Technologies of Utopia*

 - Vilém Flusser, *Into the Universe of Technical Images* (2011)
 - Anne Friedberg, *The Virtual Window: From Alberti to Microsoft* (2006)